Revised April 5, 2022

 - Provide input for maintaining current information on volunteer opportunities at CNM and help staff develop and execute training related to each opportunity

-- Assist in planning annual training, continuing education, lecture series, and VIP outings
+- Assist in planning annual training, continuing education, lecture series, and VIP outings and social activities.

 - Maintain and archive training material relevant for volunteers